NemoAndrea/time-wasting-it/README.md

   > If an empty array is provided `[]` the clock will not do any GPIO operations.
 This is useful if you want to run test's without the hardware and use only the web interface

+* `mirroredGPIO`: Boolean value indicating whether to reverse the order of the values in `GPIO`, resulting in the clock pattern being mirrored along the vertical axis.
+Useful if your hardware layout is mirrored. (e.g. your PCB orientation is backwards w.r.t. the lights of the clock).

+* `GPIObuttons`: array of integers indication GPIO pin numbers to be used for buttons.
+Used in `PUD_UP` mode. **Only two actions are registered, so the maximum number of GPIO pins that can be entered here is 2.** Leaving it as an empty array  `[]` means no buttons will be used.

 * `PWMlimits` : Object that specifies three limits for PWM values, which in  `pigpio`  can be set between [0,255]

   * `PWMlimits.upper` : maximum PWM value that can be set for GPIO.
 Safety value and maximum intensity for animations.